sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

     <a href="https://www.geeksforgeeks.org/binary-tree-data-structure/">source: geeksforgeeks</a>
 </p>

 Now that the fundamental *linear* data structures have been covered, it's time to look into *tree* data structures.
 Binary trees (i.e. trees where nodes have a maximum of 2 children) are the simplest tree data structure.
 As such, they are useful to cover in terms of understanding tree theory.
 They are particularly useful at storing hierarchical (i.e. parent/child relation type) data.
-However, refering to binary trees as a "fundamental data structure" is a bit misleading.
+However, referring to binary trees as a "fundamental data structure" is a bit misleading.
 Binary trees are not typically used for practical applications.
 Instead, they are the root to an entire family of more complex/useful data structures such as binary search trees and heaps.

 In a tree, each node is called a vertex.
 The connections between nodes are called edges.
 The vertex at the very top of a tree is called the root.
 The vertices at the bottom are called leaf nodes.
 Vertices refer to each other using parent/child relationship terminology.
 For example, when a vertex branches down into other vertices, it is referred to as the parent and the branched vertices are referred to as the children.
 Child vertices of the same parents are siblings, parents of parents are called grandparents, etc. Trees are recursive data structures.
 That is to say, any given vertex can be considered the root of a subtree.
 This recursive relationship leads to a lot of interesting software patterns when traversing trees.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/binary-tree-data-structure/) or the [mycodeschool video tutorials](https://www.youtube.com/watch?v=qH6yxkw0u78&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=25).